Adriano Castellesi: Biography

 In 1488, Castellesi began a career in papal bureaucracy.
 After 1489, he would spend most of his diplomatic career in England as the papal collector, which allowed him to generate significant profits.
 By 1490 Castellesi formed a relationship with King Henry VII, followed by a series of accomplishments.
 In 1492 he received the prebend of Ealdland in St Paul's Cathedral followed by St Dunstan-in-the-East from King Henry.
 After Castellesi was granted English denization on 29 June 1492, he became the clerk of the papal treasury and the Bishop of Hereford.
 In August 1504, Castellesi was appointed to the more lucrative diocese of Bath and Wells, but he never resided in either.

-With whom Castellesi worked together in the matters of England, Silvestro Gigli soon became his bitter rival with growing open hostility.
+Castellesi worked together with Silvestro Gigli in the matters of England, but Gigli soon became his bitter rival, with growing open hostility.
 They were admitted to the Confraternity of the English Hospice together.
 In 1500, both gained the right to use the name of the king's name with the Pope to defend the Christendom against the Turks.
 They later worked together to get the Pope's confirmation of the treaties between England and Scotland.Thomas Wolsey was another figure with whom Castellesi formed an increasingly strained relationship.
 Even though Wolsey turned to Castellesi to support his efforts at gaining a cardinalship, he later preferred Gigli.
 By 1515, Castellesi completely fell from Wolsey's favor.

 In Rome, Castellesi formed a strong relationship with Pope Alexander VI.
 Even though Castellesi tried to buy a cardinalate in 1498, his efforts were unsuccessful until Alexander VI made him a cardinal, titled of San Grisogono, on 31 May 1503.
 He also succeeded Francesco Piccolomini as Cardinal Protector of Germany.